The Fuse (game show)

-The Fuse was a British game show that aired on ITV from 13 to 24 July 2009 and was hosted by Austin Healey.
+The Fuse is a British game show that aired on ITV from 13 to 24 July 2009 and is hosted by Austin Healey.

 Gameplay

 Six-in-a-Row

 Twelve categories are shown on a board, each containing a different sum of money from £1 to £5,000.
 One contestant selects a category and starting with the person at the end of a line with six contestants, a digital fuse portraying the time remaining is lit and the team have two minutes to answer six questions in a row correctly (hence the name of the round).
 If a player gets a question wrong, the chain is broken and play goes back to the first player.
 The team have two lifelines in this round, the first one is Confer where the player in control can ask their teammates for help, and the second one is Quickfire where the team must answer a list-style question in the same order without conferring, all while the fuse is still burning.
 If the team answer six questions in a row, the money is put in the prize fund, but if the team runs out of time, the box explodes and the money is lost.
 Six categories are played in this round, one for each player who picks the categories, with each category ten seconds shorter than the last one.
 The twelve categories are Natural World, Famous People, Pop Music, Sport, Books, Science & Technology, Television, History, Movies, Food & Drink, Travel, and Words & Numbers.
 The twelve money amounts are £1, £50, £100, £150, £250, £500, £1,000, £1,500, £2,000, £3,000, £4,000, and £5,000.